Interlisp/Interlisp.github.io/content/en/history/glossary/_index.md

 Medley Interlisp Project
 : Began late 2010’s with Nick Briggs getting Maiko to run on macOS.
 The group expanded and began holding weekly online meetings in 2020.
 Subsequently ported Maiko (and therefore Medley) to Linux, Windows, and other operating system.
-Maintains a mailing list for devellopers and interested users, sponsors the maintenance of an exhaustive bibliography and the very website where you're reading this.
+Maintains a mailing list for developers and interested users, sponsors the maintenance of an exhaustive bibliography and the very website where you're reading this.

 InterlispOrg